 It was a long climb.
-They had to stop and wail several times for the old ones to catch up, and Torrit had to be helped most of the way.
-At the top, the stairs went through a more dignified sort of door intohe was stretched away into the distance.
-Food was stacked in neat piles with aisles between them, and these were thronged with nomes.
-No one paid much attention to the little group as it shuffled obediently behind Angalo,, who had got some of his old swagger back.
+They had to stop and wait several times for the old ones to catch up, and Torrit had to be helped most of the way.
+At the top, the stairs went through a more dignified sort of door into -

-Even when he was young, Masklin had never seen more than forty nomes all together at once There were more that that here.
+Even when he was young, Masklin had never seen more than forty nomes all together at once.
+There were more that that here.
 And there was food.
 It didn't look like anything he recognized, but it had to be food.
-After all, people were eating it A space about twice as high as
+After all, people were eating it.
+A space about twice as high as he was stretched away into the distance.
+Food was stacked in neat piles with aisles between them, and these were thronged with nomes.
+No one paid much attention to the little group as it shuffled obediently behind Angalo, who had got some of his old swagger back.